 - Part 2 iOS Application Development

 The exponentially increasing use of mobile devices and smart phones in our daily life has changed the way we interact with our world.
-With a device that fits in our hand it is possible to communicate, navigate to a destination, take a photograph and send it to a friend, record and create music, read a book and many other creative and/or productive tasks.
+With a device that fits in our hand, it is possible to communicate, navigate to a destination, take a photograph and send it to a friend, record and create music, read a book and many other creative and/or productive tasks.
 These devices are becoming faster and robust enough to compete with laptops and desktops.
 Developers are shifting their focus to a different programming paradigm that prioritizes multi-touch, multi-user and gestural interactions on graphical display surfaces.
-In this cluster students will learn how to create a full-featured iOS multimedia application with an emphasis on sound and multitouch interactivity.
-Students will be exposed to the latest iOS SDK, the computer languages Lua and OpenAL, a 3D audio API.
+Students will learn how to create a sound-oriented iOS application.
+Students will be exposed to the latest iOS SDK, the Objective-C computer language and a sound library for iOS that uses Pure Data, a visual object-oriented programing language for sound analysis and synthesis.
 Students will learn the process of designing, testing and debugging for mobile devices, general computer programing skills, specialized algorithms and formal logic.
-Given its portability and speed, Lua is rapidly becoming the standard scripting language for making apps and video games for mobile devices.
-In addition Lua has been used to create software and games such as Adobe Photoshop Lightroom, World of Warcraft and SimCity.
-OpenAL has also become the standard for creating apps and games for mobile platforms given its portability; as a 3D audio tool it is possible to create and animate sounds in a 3D space in which the necessary algorithms as far as distance attenuation, Doppler effect, etc., are precisely calculated by the rendering engine.